Biodiversity and Metacommunity Ecology Research Group

 Standing waters have always been central study objects of metacommunity ecology, especially ponds and pools that can be numerous in a landscape.
 Most of my work comes from these small ecosystems, focusing on local (trophic relationships, environmental stressors) and regional processes (dispersal) affecting biodiversity.

-But the smaller, the more vulnerable: ponds and pools, particularly if they are temporary, are highly sensitive to climate change and human impact (especially habitat loss).
-By seeking a better understanding of these habitats and their networks in the landscape, not only can we better conserve them together their wonderful biodiversity, but we can learn a great deal about the general functioning of metacommunities.
+But the smaller, the more vulnerable: ponds and pools, particularly if they are temporary, are highly sensitive to climate change and human impact.
+My lab is dedicated to seek a deeper understanding of the consequences of habitat and connectivity loss for metacommunities, studying pond networks both in urban and natural settings and in the form of experimental systems, using mesocosms.
+By seeking a better understanding of these habitats and their networks in the landscape, we can also make important steps towards conserving them together with their wonderful biodiversity.

 The Lab